 So, in this sense, we talk a lot about existing or possible troubleshooters in this area of our life and marriage.
 Nevertheless, my husband is an adult man and fully responsible for his decisions.
 I give advice and make suggestions but the ball is always in his court and the case is the same for me.
 We are two responsible people with nobody to blame for our mistakes.
 He is different from me and I think every “negative” experience teaches us and prepares us for the tasks ahead of us.

 I do not think we can totally avoid being taken advantage of.
 We sometimes, consciously or unconsciously, take advantage of other people.
-Hence, I think we should guide against any abuse in this area of relationship with other people.
+Hence, I think we should guide against any abuse in this area of relationships with other people.

 You wrote that you’re fully aware that “tribulation awaits the believer” in your 48th birthday speech.
 What has been your own challenge?
 What was the greatest temptation that ever occurred to you and how did you overcome it?